 Scaling to a small agency with marketing automation needs: HubSpot Starter or Professional.
 You’ll grow into the bloat and the upgrade path is built for that growth.

-Budget consultant testing the waters: Capsule free tier or OnePageCRM trial.
+Budget consultant testing the waters: Capsule free tier or the OnePageCRM trial.

 If two paths match, pick the cheaper one.
 You can always switch.
 The cost of being on the wrong CRM for 6 months is bigger than the cost of switching twice in your first year.